ihh/quaff/README.md

 - it's highly parallel: multithreaded, can run remote servers, or launch its own temporary Amazon EC2 cluster

+A full manual can be found in the repository at doc/manual.pdf

 <pre><code>
 Usage: quaff {help,train,align,overlap} [options]